AGNR Undergrad and Grad Students

 AgCareers.com = job search engine specifically designed for job seekers in the agriculture and food industry.
 Allows the job seeker to choose an industry sector, industry type, and career type to narrow down the available job opportunities for you.

-USAjobs.gov = a United States Government search engine.
+USAjobs.gov = a United States Government official federal government employment site.
 Can search with a job title, department, agency, series, or occupation.
 In addition to the desired location.
-Relevant agencies for AGNR majors include: USDA, EPA, NOAA, FDA, USACE, DOE, HHS, DOI, etc.
+Relevant departments and agencies: USDA, EPA, NOAA, FDA, USACE, DOE, HHS, DOI, etc.

 State of Maryland = lists open job opportunities with the Maryland State government.
 Can search by keyword, location, department, recruitment type and job category.
 Relevant departments for AGNR majors include: Canal Place Preservation and Development Authority, Department of Natural Resource, MD Department of Agriculture, MD Department of Health, MD Department of the Environment, etc.